rigaya/NVEnc/NVEncC_Options.en.md

 Set the number of consecutive B frames.

 ### --ref &lt;int&gt;
 Set the reference distance.
-In hw encoding, many ref frames has minor effect with improving quality.
+In hw encoding, incresing ref frames will have minor effect on image quality or compression rate.

 ### --weightp
 Enable weighted P frames.